nourbenmoulehem/Budget-Tracker/README.md

 # Budget-Tracker

-IThis is my idea of a budget tracker.
+This is my idea of a budget tracker.

 At first I've only only implemented HTML, CSS and JS. and in the future I'm willing to develop the idea with using more technologies and adding more functionalities.